 Guy has appeared in such feature films as “Funny Money,” opposite Chevy Chase, Penelope Ann Miller and Chris McDonald, “The Last Stand,” starring Anthony Anderson, Darrin Henson, Kevin Hart, and the independent thriller “Slow Burn,” opposite Ray Liotta, Taye Diggs, LL Cool J and Mekhi Phifer.
 Guy has also appeared with Matt Damon, Greg Kinnear and Eva Mendes in the 20th Century Fox Film, “Stuck on You,” and his other film credits include Runaway Jury, Don't Say A Word, Pearl Harbor, Life, The Animal and most notably, American History X.

 Get Tickets| Go back to the main schedule!

 About The DC Improv

-The nation’s #1 venue for all your comedy needs, featuring national touring headliners, local celebrities, a comedy school, two showrooms, plus a full restaurant and bar.
-The DC Improv first launched in 1992 showcasing newcomers Ellen DeGeneres, Dave Chappelle and Brian Regan.
-Today, The DC Improv continues to house the best comedic talent in the business.
-We’ll see you at the show!
+Welcome to The DC Improv Comedy Club & Restaurant, the nation's No. 1 venue for all your comedy needs.
+We feature national touring headliners and local celebrities in two showrooms, while also serving as a full restaurant, a bar and a comedy school.
+The DC Improv launched in 1992, showcasing newcomers Ellen DeGeneres, Dave Chappelle and Brian Regan.
+Today, we continue to house the best talent in the business.
+We'll see you at the show!